sixhobbits/ritza/showcase/repl.it/src/index.md

 # Our work with Repl.it

-Ritza produced several tutorials for Repl.it, an online coding platform.
+Ritza has produced several tutorials for Repl.it, an online coding platform.
 These are beginner to intermediate coding projects that walk the reader through building a practical mini-solution to a real-world problem.
-$ca
-$ca
-$ca
-$ca
-$ca
-$ca

 They are each independent from each other, but they can also be used together as a collection as a way for programmers to gain practical knowledge in several related areas.

 ## [Beginner web scraping with Python and Repl.it](beginner-web-scraping-with-python-and-repl-it)
-This is a beginner's introduction to webscraping where the reader will be shown how the web works and how HTML is structured and will build a Python scraper to download specific content from a specific site.
+This is a beginner's introduction to web scraping where the reader will be shown how the web works and how HTML is structured and will build a Python scraper to download specific content from a specific site.

 ## [Building news word clouds using Python and Repl.it](building-news-word-clouds-using-python-and-repl-it)
 This can be followed independently of the previous tutorial but assumes some of the knowledge shared there.
 The reader will build a web scraper using the Python Newspaper library to remove extra "boilerplate" content.